MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 POST /v0.1/apps/{owner_name}/{app_name}/export_configurations
 ```

 In the `exportEntities` field of the API property, you must indicate what type of data you wish to export: crashes, errors, attachments.
+When doing so, the full symbolicated crashes and corresponding stack traces will be exported.

 Learn more about the benefits of, and how to export your data in the [export documentation](~/analytics/export.md).